ASeriousMister/DiceTracker.py/README.md

 [legacy_sect]
 activate = 1
 ```
+### Disclaimer
+Tool comes with no guarantee.
+Do your own research about how this tool works and in general about how cryptocurrency keys work before using it.

 ### Credits & Donations
 If you appreciate this work visit https://anubitux.org and consider making a donation